freezer333/nodeaddons/_posts/2016-04-02-type-conversions-from-javascript-to-c-in-v8.md

 1. JavaScript primitives are *immutable* - variables "containing" primitives are just pointing to unchanging V8 storage cells.
 Assignment of a `var x = 5;` makes `x` point to a storage cell with 5 in it - reassigning `x = 6` does not change this storage cell - it simply makes `x` point to another storage cell that contains 6.
 If `x` and `y` are both assigned the value of `10`, they both point to the same storage cell.
 2. Function calls are pass-by-value, so whenever JavaScript calls a C++ addon with a parameter - if that parameter is a primitive, it is always a distinct *copy* - changing it's value has no effect in the calling code.
-3. Handles (`Local&lt;Value&gt;`) are references to *storage cells*.
+3. Handles (`Local<Value>`) are references to *storage cells*.
 Thus, given #1 above, it doesn't make sense to allow handle values to change - since primitives don't change!

 Hopefully that makes some sense - however it's still likely you'll need to *modify* V8 variables... we'll just need to do this by *creating* new ones and assigning the new value to them.